 although both the knee and hips travel in opposite direction

 away from the line of force.
 Generally speaking, during a powerlift

-the knee does not travel forward as far as a bodybuilding
+knee does not travel forward as far as bodybuilding

 type squat.
-The hips typically travel back further with the
+The hips typically travel back further with torso

-torso bent forward on a powerlift type squat.
-This emphasizes
+bent forward on powerlift type squat.
+This emphasizes stronger

-the stronger hip extensors and adductors and consequently reduces
+hip extensors and adductors and consequently reduces knee extensor

-knee extensor involvement.
-Knee torque is further reduced by
+involvement.
+Knee torque is further reduced by a wide stance.

 Also see Qualitative